Symphony No. 7 (Ries): Composition History

-Supposedly, this symphony was a compositional commission, as Ries wrote to his brother, Joseph Ries on 9 March 1835:
+This symphony was supposedly a compositional commission, as Ries wrote to his brother, Joseph Ries on 9 March 1835:

 "I now want to write a symphony, which is ordered for Vienna."

 Ries appeared to have hopes about this symphony.
-The past few years for Ries were not the most uplifting for Ries.
-On 20 April Ries again wrote to his brother Joseph:
+The past few years were not the most uplifting for him.
+On 20 April he again wrote to his brother Joseph:

-"From my symphony, which I have in work, I promise myself a lot."
-So, we can see that Ries planned had a very substantial composition in mind when he wrote to his brother.
+"From my symphony, which I have in work, I promise myself a lot," suggesting that he had planned a substantial composition.

-In early July Ries wrote to his brother to inform his about the beginning of the composition of the finale:
+In early July Ries wrote to his brother to inform him about the beginning of the composition of the finale:

 "From Vienna, a company lover has ordered a symphony with me, I am at the last Allegro, it will not be bad, I can tell you."

 On 24 July he returned to the Viennese publisher Trentsensky & Vieweg with the score.
-The score was sold to the publisher SA Steiner, whose owner was Tobias Haslinger on 31 August.
+The score was sold to the publisher SA Steiner, whose owner was Tobias Haslinger, on 31 August.